Don’t panic — there are several options if you’re having trouble making ends meet.

 Changing the date on which you make your car payment could give you more time to comfortably come up with the money.

 Request a penalty fee waiver

 Ask your lender to waive late fees and other penalties for late or missed payments in this time.
-Some lenders are waiving late fees automatically.

 Make a payment plan